zwbetz-gh/zwbetz/content/blog/set-environment-variables-in-your-bash-shell-from-a-env-file/index.md

 show_comments: false
 ---

 I experimented with many ways of doing this, but my favorite solution was from this [stackoverflow answer](https://stackoverflow.com/a/20909045/11499871).
-It keeps the `.env` file syntax clean so that is can be used across projects.
+It keeps the `.env` file syntax clean so that it can be used across projects.
 Here's a minimal, reproducible example.

 ## .env file